azurermtemplates/azurermtemplates/scrapy-on-ubuntu/README.md

     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>

-This template deploys Mongo DB on a Ubuntu Virtual Machine.
+This template deploys Scrapy on a Ubuntu Virtual Machine.
 This template also deploys a Storage Account, Virtual Network, Public IP addresses and a Network Interface.

 Below are the parameters that the template expects